 But what is a sump pump?

-We know not everyone is familiar with what goes in where in the house.
-This pump remains buried in a tub under the basement floor, collects and discharges water to prevent water from flooding the home.
+This pump remains buried in a tub under the basement floor and collects and discharges water to prevent water from flooding the home.
 If you need to check before deciding to get a sump pump, plaster a few strips of plastic tape onto the wall and leave it in there for two-three days.
-Do this in several places and when you peel off the plastic later, a wet wall will tell you what you seek to know.
+Do this in several places and when you peel off the plastic layer, a wet wall will tell you what you seek to know.